 Another issue with this particular oil is the amount of oleic acid in it.
 Our skin has a specific balance of oleic and linoleic acid (many people are deficient in linoleic acid, especially if they are prone to acne).
 By disrupting this balance we are disrupting our skin's delicate barrier leaving it vulnerable which can eventually lead to things like irritation, dryness, redness and a whole slew of other issues.

-As for claims of antibacterial properties that I keep hearing about, here is a quote from a well written article in Futurederm from 2016.
-"Coconut Oil grows bacteria because it is full of things bacteria like to feed on.
+As for claims of antibacterial properties, according to Futurederm "Coconut Oil grows bacteria because it is full of things bacteria like to feed on.
 It includes the lipids lauric acid, capric acid and caprylic acid, all of which have some antibacterial activity on their own, but do NOT cover the entire range of microorganisms they might be susceptible to encountering on a regular basis.
 In addition, after regular use, all of that bacteria and moisture on your hands gets into the jar, resulting in a prime place for bacterial growth."

 The best oils for your face are sunflower, safflower or jojoba as they are most closely related to the natural oil our skin produces.
-However, when purchasing, you do want to ensure that you get these oils organic as genetically modified versions of the same oil can contain higher amounts of oleic acid.
-Cleansing with the appropriate oil for your skin can be immensely beneficial, where moisturization and hydration come into play, our skin needs more than just oil to stay moisturized and battle signs of aging or specific issues such as acne or eczema.
+Unfortunately even these oils run the risk of sometimes being altered to be high in that Oleic Acid I mentioned before.
+Using a well formulated oil cleanser high in Linoleic Acid like Roccoco Botanicals Pore Cleansing Oil or Soothing Cleansing Oil can be immensely beneficial, especially for acne prone skin.
+Where moisturization and hydration come into play, our skin needs more than just oil to stay moisturized and battle signs of aging or specific issues such as acne or eczema.